|

 Cornish National - Cornwall is one of the Six Celtic Nations (with Scotland, Isle of Man, Brittany, Ireland, Wales).
 Jutting out by the Celtic Sea, Cornwall has long been a land of legend - and in recent days, old age pensioners retiring from England (Cornwall has more sunny days than anywhere else in the UK).
 Cornwall was early on associated with the tales of King Arthur, with Tintagel Castle often regarded as the location where Merlin transformed Uther Pendragon into Gorlois, master of the castle (there is a nearby cave called Merlin's Cave) so he could enter unmolested and ravage Igraine (Gorlois' wife) - and who then bore Pendragon's son, King Arthur.
 The Cornish have a distinct culture, and a language closely related to Welsh and Breton.
 The language is no longer a "living" language, though it may indeed have lasted in pockets up till the 20th century.
 There are several thousand speakers today, who for the most part learned it in school - where it is now taught at an early level.
 It is a small percentage of the population however.
 Cornwall was also famous at one time for its tin mines, and had an ancient and active international trade in the metal - especially to Breton.
 Many mines have long since closed down and tourism is a major economic factor in the health of Cornwall.
 There are some movements for more autonomy within the UK (some decrying its status as a county of England), inspired by the more recent developments in Scotland and Wales.
 The current Prime Minister Cameron has spoken openly of devolving more authority to the Cornish Council. |

 MacBean - MacBean may have the same origins as the MacBeth name - betha, meaning "life" - though this is open to some debate.
 The name may be interchangeable with MacBain.
 As a member of the clan confederation Clan Chattan (see tartan description for further info), they apparently fought side by side with the Macintoshes in many battles (the Macintoshes being one of the leaders of this confederation) - supporting both The Bruce in the War of Independence, and the Lord of the Isles in the 15th Century in his struggle against the King.
 They had a reputation for being daring and extremely dangerous warriors.
-Staunch supporters of the Jacobite cause - clan members fought in the 1715 uprising, and battled ferociously during the '45 (the grandson of the Chief supposedly killed more than a dozen Hanoverian dragoons single handed in a desperate struggle during the battle of Culloden, where he was finally cut down himself).
-Later generations of MacBeans fought often and courageously for the British Army over the centuries. |
+Staunch supporters of the Jacobite cause - clan members fought in the 1715 uprising, and battled ferociously during the '45 (the grandson of the Chief supposedly killed more than a dozen Hanoverian dragoons single handed in a desperate struggle during the battle of Culloden, where he was finally cut down himself). |

 Colquhoun - In the southern states there is a very common name - Calhoun (probably most famous - or infamous - for being the name of one of the characters in Amos & Andy) - and it is now a distinctly American name - created from a slightly distorted pronunciation of the Highland Scottish name Colquhoun.
 The name originated as a land grant (lands of Colquhoun and Luss) - and as was common in Scotland (and other places to be sure), the name of the land became the name of the Chief and hence the name of the clan.
 The nationalist and martial history of the clan is unchallenged.
 They fought the English on many occasions through the centuries (The Battle of Pinkie for example, where the chief was killed - not an uncommon event as Highland chiefs often led by example and were almost always in the thick of things when it came to war).
 The clan lands bordered on Buchanan (their allies) and MacGregor territory in the southern most reach of the Highlands.
 The MacGregors were particularly disliked by other, local clans and the Colquhouns were bested in a terrible battle against them - hundreds of Colquhouns were killed.
 The bitter enmity lasted for centuries and this one battle was one of the main reasons the name of MacGregor was proscribed by the government - anyone just bearing the name of MacGregor was legal reason for someone to commit murder - and get away with it.
 Many Scottish prisoners of war who had fought against Cromwell's armies were transported as slaves to the colonies - among them were many Colquhouns.
 They spread from the northern colonies to the southern colonies where their names subtly changed in pronunciation and spelling (something quite common, not just with Scottish names of course) to become in many instances the Calhoun name often associated with the south. |